 Below are some frequently asked questions.
-If you have any additional information or have questions not addressed here, please contact us, and we will be happy to assist you.
+If you have any questions not addressed here, please contact us, and we will be happy to assist you.

 - What should I bring to the hospital?